Human Rights Complaints

 The Commission may also decide not to investigate or not to continue investigating a complaint in certain cases.
 Some examples include where:

-• the Complainant declines a settlement offer from the Respondent that the Commission thinks is fair and reasonable;
+• the Complainant declines a settlement offer from the Respondent that the Commission believes is fair and reasonable;

-• the Complainant has or could first use another process, such as internal grievance or review procedures, that is available to the Complainant;
+• the Complainant has used or could first use another process, such as internal grievance or review procedures, that is reasonably available to the Complainant;

 • the Complainant abandons his or her complaint; or